 The Meaning Behind Different Types of Coughs

 Depending on the cause of the cough and the related symptoms, the way you go about treating the cough will vary.
+Before you can determine the cause of your cough, it’s important to be able to identify the type of cough that you have.
 Here are the most common different types of coughs and their related symptoms.

 This cough actually sounds dry—nothing comes up with the cough and these coughs are considered “unproductive.”
 This type of cough is usually the least severe, and it can occur randomly or persistently.
-It may disrupt sleep and it may lead to a headache or even a sore throat.
+It may disrupt sleep and it may lead to a headache or even a sore throat, but that’s likely due more to the cough itself than an underlying issue.
 These dry coughs are usually caused by some sort of irritation to the throat, such as smoke, allergens, or pollution.
-Dry coughs are also commonly associated with colds or the flu.
+Dry coughs are also commonly associated with colds or the flu, but they can also be caused by allergies, acid reflux, and medications.
 These types of coughs may signal a future lower respiratory infection, such as bronchitis or pneumonia, but they usually clear up on their own relatively quickly.

 Fits of coughing are called paroxysmal coughing, and they are usually uncontrollable, violent, and painful.
 Whooping cough falls into this category, but asthma, chronic obstructive pulmonary disease (COPD), tuberculosis, and pneumonia can also cause paroxysmal coughing.
-Whooping cough is the more serious of these different types of coughs, and it is characterized by deep, fast coughing that gets worse at night and that is followed by a deep inhale that often makes a “whoop” sound.
+Whooping cough is the most serious of these different types of coughs, and it is characterized by deep, fast coughing that gets worse at night and that is followed by a deep inhale that often makes a “whoop” sound.
 Whooping cough can lead to oxygen deprivation as people have a hard time catching their breath from the uncontrollable coughing fits caused by it.
+Regardless of the cause of your uncontrollable coughing fits, a doctor’s visit is an important part of overcoming this ailment and experiencing relief and healing from your cough.

 How to Identify Which Type of Cough